ibmdb/python-ibmdb/README.md

 ## Pre-requisites
 Install Python 2.7 or Python 3 <= 3.10.
 The minimum python version supported by driver is python 2.7 and the latest version supported is python 3.10 except version 3.3 as it has reached end-of-life.

+For MacOS M1 chip system: Install x64 version of python for ibm_db as ibm_db do not work with arm64 version of python.
+Example, you may install [this version](https://www.python.org/ftp/python/3.9.11/python-3.9.11-macosx10.9.pkg) of python on M1 Chip system and then install ibm_db.

 The pre-built 32-bit and 64-bit binaries on windows are available for the following versions:
 ```
 python 2.7